grpc/proposal/A3-channel-tracing.md

   google.protobuf.Timestamp creation_time = 2;
   // List of events that have occurred on this channel. repeated ChannelTraceEvent events = 3;
-  // Optional, only present if this channel has children repeated ChannelTrace child_data = 4;
 }
 ```